 Page played a major role in peace processes and international negotiations.
 In the early 2000s, she was a legal and political adviser to the Horn of Africa's Intergovernmental Authority on Development Secretariat for Peace that mediated an end to Africa's longest-running civil war.
 The peace agreement for Sudan led to a peaceful referendum for self-determination that created the new Republic of South Sudan in 2011.
 After the peace agreement was signed in 2005, Page created and led the Rule of Law and Corrections Advisory Unit at the UN peacekeeping mission in Sudan.

 More recently, she held a series of high-ranking jobs in the UN.
 She served as deputy special representative of the UN Secretary-General responsible for the rule of law at the UN peacekeeping mission in Haiti, then as special representative of the UN Secretary-General for Justice Support in Haiti.
-In 2018, Secretary-General Guterres appointed her as his special advisor on rule of law under the Global Focal Point initiative.
+In 2018, Secretary-General Guterres appointed her as his special adviser on rule of law under the Global Focal Point initiative.
 UN leaders later adopted her recommendations for restructuring the initiative.

-She was awarded a Rotary International Postgraduate Fellowship to Nepal where she conducted research on women's and children's rights.
+She was awarded a Rotary International Postgraduate Fellowship to Nepal, where she conducted research on women's and children's rights.
 In addition, she received certificates of merit and distinction from the University of St. Andrews in Scotland before attending law school.
-Ambassador Page is an elected member of the American Academy of Diplomacy, a board member of Road Scholar, and a member of the Association of Black American Ambassadors.
+Page is an elected member of the American Academy of Diplomacy, a board member of Road Scholar, and a member of the Association of Black American Ambassadors.